ModelCloud/GPTQModel/README.md

 ## Why should you use GPTQModel?

-GPTQModel started out as a major refractor (fork) of AutoGTQP but has now morphed into a full-stand-in replacement with cleaner api, up-to-date model support, faster inference, faster quantization, higher quality quants and a pledge that ModelCloud, together with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements and model support.
+GPTQModel started out as a major refractor (fork) of AutoGPTQ but has now morphed into a full-stand-in replacement with cleaner api, up-to-date model support, faster inference, faster quantization, higher quality quants and a pledge that ModelCloud, together with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements and model support.

 ## Why GPTQ and not other low-bit quantizers?

 Public tests/papers and ModelCloud's internal tests have shown that GPTQ is on-par and/or exceeds other 4bit quantization methods in terms of both quality recovery and production-level inference speed for token latency and rps.
-GPTQ has the optimal blend of quality and inference speed you would want to use in a real-world production system.
+GPTQ has the optimal blend of quality and inference speed you need in a real-world production deployment.

 ## Features
 * 🚀 Extensive model support for: `Ovis VL`, `Llama 1-3.3`, `Qwen2-VL`, `Olmo2`, `Hymba`, `GLM`, `IBM Granite`, `Llama 3.2 Vision`, `MiniCPM3`, `GRIN-Moe`, `Phi 1-4`, `EXAONE 3.0`, `InternLM 2.5`, `Gemma 2`, `DeepSeek-V2`, `DeepSeek-V2-Lite`, `ChatGLM`, `MiniCPM`, `Qwen2MoE`, `DBRX`.